iterative/dvc.org/content/blog/2021-06-17-june-21-dvc-heartbeat.md

 > find DVC to give more rise to creativity as it integrates really well with
 > Git. - André Godinho

-## Neda Sultova Tutorial
+## Neda Sultova's Tutorial and Tool Rubric

 Drilling down to the next level, I give you
 [this tutorial](https://medium.com/geekculture/exploring-dvc-for-machine-learning-pipelines-in-research-part-1-3ebc2ca35a18)
 by [Neda Sultova](https://www.linkedin.com/in/neda-sultova-597a811a8/).
-Not only is it a great tutorial of DVC in and of itself, but Neda started with her use case and the framework for deciding on what tools will bridge the gaps and increase efficiency for her team at [Helmholtz AI](https://www.helmholtz.ai/).
-Among the needs are reproducibility, workflow integration, exchangeable backend, framework agnostic, open source and the ability of the solution to be tweaked to the team's needs.
+Not only is it a great tutorial of DVC in and of itself, but Neda begins with her use case in her postion at [Helmholtz AI](https://www.helmholtz.ai/).
+She clearly defines the framework for deciding on what tools will bridge the gaps and increase efficiency for her team.
+Among the needs are reproducibility, workflow integration, exchangeable backend, framework agnostic, open source, and the ability of the solution to be tweaked to the team's needs.

 <external-link
 href="https://medium.com/geekculture/exploring-dvc-for-machine-learning-pipelines-in-research-part-1-3ebc2ca35a18"